AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 An example of ``AlphaImputeSpec.txt`` is shown in Figure 1.
 Everything to the left of the comma should not be changed.
 The program is controlled by changing the input to the right of the comma::

   = BOX 1: Input Files ================================================================
-  PedigreeFile                        ,MyPedrigree.txt
+  PedigreeFile                        ,Pedrigree.txt
-  GenotypeFile                        ,MyGenos.txt
+  GenotypeFile                        ,Genos.txt
-  TrueGenotypeFile                    ,None
+  TrueGenotypeFile                    ,TrueGenos.txt
   = BOX 2: Sex Chromosome =============================================================
   SexChrom                            ,No
   = BOX 3: SNPs =======================================================================